AABearBots/First-Closed-Doors-Competition/README.md

 # Basic Definitions

-* **Advanced Algos Ltd.**: The start up behind the creation of the AAPlatform and the people running this show until the Algobots Community takes over.
+**Advanced Algos Ltd.**: The start up behind the creation of the AAPlatform and the people running this show until the Algobots Community takes over.

-* **Algobots**: Open-source algorithms destined to become autonomous agents with an autonomous financial life once the AAPlatform along with the Algobots Ecosystem are launched.
+**Algobots**: Open-source algorithms destined to become autonomous agents with an autonomous financial life once the AAPlatform along with the Algobots Ecosystem are launched.

-* **AAPlatform**: The IT system on top of which everything runs.
+**AAPlatform**: AKA _the platform_, it is the IT system on top of which everything runs.

-* **AACloud**: The part of the system that runs algobots in the cloud.
+**AACloud**: The part of the system that runs algobots in the cloud.

-* **AAWeb**: The part of the system that shows algobots’ activities in a visual environment.
+**AAWeb**: The part of the system that shows algobots' activities in a visual environment.

-* **Algobots Community**: The emerging community of developers and traders that share our vision and help pushing it forwards by creating algobots.
+**Algobots Community**: The emerging community of developers and traders that share our vision and help pushing it forwards by creating algobots.

-* **Algobots Ecosystem**: A business and economic ecosystem in which all parties described herein will participate once the AAPlatform is released.
+**Algobots Ecosystem**: A business and economic ecosystem in which all parties described herein will participate once the AAPlatform is released.

-* **Algobot Team**: That would be you, along with anyone else that wishes to help you out in this quest.
+**Algobot Team**: That would be you, along with anyone else that wishes to help you out in this quest.

 <hr>